cultome/cultome_player/README.md

 cd cultome_player

-jrake reset
+chmod +x cultome

-jruby -Ilib lib/player.rb
+./cultome

 connect /home/user/music => main

 play
 ```

-Sorry for this, I will make it more distributable-friendly very soon.
+I will make it more distributable-friendly very soon.

 ## TODO
 * Refine the taste analizer, which is the component that give preference points to songs.